spacocha/Distribution-based-clustering/README.md

     perl ../merge_parent_child.pl seq_error_only.err > seq_error_only.err.list

-    perl ../matrix_from_list.pl  raw_data.trim.seq.count seq_error_only.err.list > seq_error_only.err.list.mat
+    perl ../matrix_from_list.pl  raw_data.trim.seq.count seq_error_only.err.list eco > seq_error_only.err.list.mat

+Repeat for the microdiversity.err files.
 These files can be used with other programs (mothur, Qiime) for commonly performed community analysis.

 RESULTS: